 ECHO underway, posted Wednesday, August 4, 2010

-A simple search for “shark” in Connecticut History Online, the terrific archive of thousands of images and documents, yielded unexpected and intriguing results.
+A simple search for “shark” in Connecticut History Online (now Connecticut History Illustrated), the terrific archive of thousands of images and documents, yielded unexpected and intriguing results.

 Take, for example, this broadside, dated August 17, 1840.
 “The Shark Story Refuted” is a lengthy and humorous poem about a party of Guilford men (with several visitors from New Haven).
 All are named.

 On a lark, this party sailed out past “Falkland Island” (now Faulkner’s Island) “to catch a PORPOISE, SHARK or WHALE.”
 They returned with a shark, and bets on the beast’s weight led to some other, stronger spirits—champagne and amber ale.